Low Fodmap Dessert Recipes

 Raspberry puree recipe:

-12 ounce frozen raspberries
+12 ounces frozen raspberries

-After making the puree, it is time to thicken the raspberry topping that will go over the cookie crust.
-Carefully whisk in the cornstarch into the raspberry puree.
-In a sauce pan, melt the butter and carefully whisk in the raspberry puree and allow to thicken slightly.
-Take off the burner and add the two eggs and place back on the stove.
+Remove the burner, add the two eggs, and place them back on the stove.
 Allow to thicken.
-Now, the topping is ready to add to the cookie crust (see below) and bake 20 minutes at 300 degrees.
+The topping is ready to add to the cookie crust (see below) and bake for 20 minutes at 300 degrees.
 Refrigerate at least one hour before cutting the raspberries into 16 squares.

 Low fodmap cookie crust

-1 cup Bob’s Red Mill gluten free flour
+1 cup Bob’s Red Mill gluten-free flour

 1/4 cup powdered sugar